mindis/multimap/docs/cppreference.md

 A reader lock, also called shared lock, locks an object for read-only access.
 Multimap uses such locks to protect lists of values that are currently in use against modification by other threads.
 However, a single list can be read-locked by multiple threads at the same time.

 A reader lock is typically wrapped and owned by an iterator returned from calling <a href="#map-get">Map::get()</a>.
 According to <a href="http://en.cppreference.com/w/cpp/language/raii" target="_blank">RAII</a> the lock is automatically released when the iterator gets destructed.
-Any method of <a href="#class-map">Map</a> that needs to acquire a reader lock to perform its operation will block if the resource is currently locked by a <a href="#writer-lock">writer lock</a> and until this lock is released.
+Any method of <a href="#class-map">Map</a> that needs to acquire a reader lock to perform its operation will block if the resource is currently locked by a writer lock and until this lock is released.

 ### Writer Lock

 A writer lock, also called exclusive or unique lock, locks an object for read-write access.
 Multimap uses such locks to gain exclusive access to lists of values for modification purposes.
 When a list is locked by a writer lock it cannot be locked by any other reader or writer lock at the same time.

 Unlike reader locks that are wrapped by iterators, the ownership of writer locks is never transferred to the client in order to reduce the risk of running into deadlocks.
 Nevertheless, iterators that allow the modification of the underlying list are used inside the library.
-So, any method of <a href="#class-map">Map</a> that needs to acquire a writer lock to perform its operation will block if the resource is currently locked either by a <a href="#reader-lock">reader lock</a> or writer lock, and until this lock is released.
+So, any method of <a href="#class-map">Map</a> that needs to acquire a writer lock to perform its operation will block if the resource is currently locked either by a reader lock or writer lock, and until this lock is released.